-Book your journey in Bourg St MauriceFrance
+Book your Train ticket to Bourg St MauriceFrance

 Bourg Saint Maurice, "the mountain in the city"